Profinite word

 In mathematics, more precisely in formal language theory, the profinite words are a generalization of the notion of finite words into a complete topological space.
 This notion allows the use of topology to study languages and finite semigroups.
 For example, profinite words are used to give an alternative characterization of the algebraic notion of a variety of finite semigroups.

 Definition

-Let A an alphabet.
+Let A be an alphabet.
 The set of profinite words over A consists of the completion of a metric space whose domain is the set $A^*$ of words over A. The distance used to define the metric is given using a notion of separation of words.
 Those notions are now defined.

 Separation

 Let M and N be monoids, and let p and q be elements of the monoid M. Let φ be a morphism of monoids from M to N. It is said that the morphism φ separates p and q if $\phi(p)\ne\phi(q)$.
 For example, the morphism $\phi:A^*\to \mathbb Z/2\mathbb Z, w\mapsto |w| (\operatorname{mod} 2)$ sending a word to the parity of its length separates the words ababa and abaa.
 Indeed $\phi(ababa)=1\ne0=\phi(abaa)$.

 It is said that N separates p and q if there exists a morphism of monoids φ from M to N that separates p and q.
 Using the previous example, $\mathbb Z/2\mathbb Z$ separates ababa and abaa.
 More generally, $\mathbb Z/n\mathbb Z$ separates any words whose size are not congruent modulo n.
 In general, any two distinct words can be separated, using the monoid whose elements are the factors of p plus a fresh element 0.
 The morphism sends prefixes of p to themselves and everything else to 0.